Windsooon/blog/How I build the MVP.md

 [Testing Deployment Using a Staging Site](http://www.obeythetestinggoat.com/book/chapter_manual_deployment.html)

-So if your answer is yes either, deploy it now.
+So if your answer is yes two, deploy it now.
 Forget about the bugs.

 ### Come up with the idea